-Metric (1) exhibits significant year-to-year variability in the levels of ψ^{max} , observed also by Mitas and Clement, 2005. ψ^{max} is switching between 350 hPa and 700 hPa levels in ERA5, and between 400 hPa and 650 hPa levels in ERA-Interim

-190 (Fig. A7, magenta and red lines).
+Metric (1) exhibits significant year-to-year variability in the levels of ψ^{max} , observed also by Mitas and Clement (2005). ψ^{max} is switching between 350 and 700 hPa levels in ERA5, and between 400 and 650 hPa levels in ERA-Interim (Fig. A7, magenta and red lines).
 In contrast, the level of ψ^{min} remains roughly the same (700-750 hPa, blue and orange lines in Fig. A7) in both reanalyses throughout the studied period.
 Metric (1) also sometimes produces anomalous trends especially in the seasonal data, which do not align with any of the other metrics (e.g. in ERA5 NHC in JJA).

-Metric (2) is sensitive to the vertical inhomogeneity in the trend of the HC strength (as seen from ψ at different levels in Figs. 2, A5).
-Metric (3) evaluates each Hadley cell in a spatially-fixed point throughout the observed period (1979-2018 in our study).
+Metric (2) is sensitive to the vertical inhomogeneity of the trend in HC strength (as seen from ψ at different levels in Figs. 2, A5).
+Metric (3) evaluates each Hadley cell in a spatially fixed point throughout the observed period (1979-2018 in our study).
 Thus, we expect it to be susceptible to potential meridional shifts of the mean Hadley circulation (Grise and Davis, 2020) or vertical shifts due to vertically expanding tropical troposphere (Hu and Vallis, 2019).
-As a single-point metric, it also suffers from spatial inhomogeneity of the trend of the HC strength, similar to metrics (1) and (2).
+As a single-point metric, it also suffers from spatial inhomogeneity of the trend in HC strength, similarly to metrics (1) and (2).

-Vertically averaged maximum/minimum values of ψ as in metric (4) reduce the discrepancies associated with the varying pressure levels of stream-function maxima and minima.
-Metric (4) also averages out the differences between the trends at

-200 different pressure levels, as well as the uncertainty due to the choice of the pressure level in metric (2).
-However, Fig. 1 also revealed significant trend inhomogeneities in the meridional direction, e.g. between the ascending and the descending branches of the Hadley circulation, which are addressed by the average stream-function metric (7) (i.e., by adding a meridional average).
+Vertically averaged maximum and minimum values of ψ as in metric (4) reduce the discrepancies associated with the varying pressure levels of stream-function maxima and minima.
+Metric (4) also averages out the differences between the trends at different pressure levels, as well as the uncertainty due to the choice of the pressure level in metric (2).
+However, Fig. 1 also reveals significant trend inhomogeneities in the meridional direction, e.g. between the ascending and the descending branches of the Hadley circulation, which are addressed by the average stream-function metric (7) (i.e. by adding a meridional average).

-The HC strength measured by (7) is on average weaker than in other ψ -based metrics as spatial averaging leads to smaller magnitude of ψ (not shown).
+The HC strength measured by metric (7) is on average weaker than in other ψ -based metrics as spatial averaging leads to a smaller magnitude of ψ (not shown).
 Consequently, the trends are smaller (Figs. 2, A5, rightmost violet bar in each major column).
+When trends are spatially more homogeneous, metric (7) exhibits relatively smaller